• Home

 Culture Lab Europe Development Grant

-Recognizing the importance of the continued support in order for the CLE initiatives to be further developed and strengthened, ECF created the CLE Development Grants.
+Recognizing the importance of the continued support in order for the CLE initiatives to be further developed and strengthened, the European Cultural Foundation created the CLE Development Grants.
 Cultural activists and mediators who participated in the June Idea Camp were invited to apply for a grant of up to 12.500 euro for the period between December 2020 and July 2021.
 The four CLE grantees were chosen in mid-November.
 All five initiatives that have received the Development Grant are involved with the creation of spaces for solidarity and public debate and are motivated to collaborate on the European level.

 The wine of tomorrow: a pan European wine